sjfricke/awesome-webgl/README.md

 > Popular books about WebGL

-* [WebGL Insights](https://www.amazon.com/WebGL-Insights-Patrick-Cozzi/dp/1498716075) by **by Patrick Cozzi** - Presents real-world techniques for intermediate and advanced WebGL developers by assembling contributions from experienced WebGL engine and application developers, GPU vendors, browser developers, researchers, and educators.
+* [WebGL Insights](https://www.amazon.com/WebGL-Insights-Patrick-Cozzi/dp/1498716075) by **Patrick Cozzi** - Presents real-world techniques for intermediate and advanced WebGL developers by assembling contributions from experienced WebGL engine and application developers, GPU vendors, browser developers, researchers, and educators.
   * [Book's Personal Site](http://www.webglinsights.com/)
-* [Interactive Computer Graphics: A Top-Down Approach with WebGL](https://www.amazon.com/Interactive-Computer-Graphics-Top-Down-Approach/dp/0133574849) by **by Edward Angel** and **Dave Shreiner** - Suitable for undergraduate students in computer science and engineering, for students in other disciplines who have good programming skills, and for professionals interested in computer animation and graphics using the latest version of WebGL.
+* [Interactive Computer Graphics: A Top-Down Approach with WebGL](https://www.amazon.com/Interactive-Computer-Graphics-Top-Down-Approach/dp/0133574849) by **Edward Angel** and **Dave Shreiner** - Suitable for undergraduate students in computer science and engineering, for students in other disciplines who have good programming skills, and for professionals interested in computer animation and graphics using the latest version of WebGL.
-* [Programming 3D Applications with HTML5 and WebGL](https://www.amazon.com/Programming-Applications-HTML5-WebGL-Visualization/dp/1449362966) by **by Tony Parisi** - Create high-performance, visually stunning 3D applications for the Web, using HTML5 and related technologies such as CSS3 and WebGL—the emerging web graphics standard.
+* [Programming 3D Applications with HTML5 and WebGL](https://www.amazon.com/Programming-Applications-HTML5-WebGL-Visualization/dp/1449362966) by **Tony Parisi** - Create high-performance, visually stunning 3D applications for the Web, using HTML5 and related technologies such as CSS3 and WebGL—the emerging web graphics standard.
   * [First two chapters online](http://chimera.labs.oreilly.com/books/1234000000802/ch01.html)
-* [WebGL Programming Guide: Interactive 3D Graphics Programming with WebGL](https://www.amazon.com/WebGL-Programming-Guide-Interactive-Graphics/dp/0321902920) by **by Kouichi Matsuda** and **Rodger Lea** - WebGL Programming Guide will help you get started quickly with interactive WebGL 3D programming, even if you have no prior knowledge of HTML5, JavaScript, 3D graphics, mathematics, or OpenGL.
+* [WebGL Programming Guide: Interactive 3D Graphics Programming with WebGL](https://www.amazon.com/WebGL-Programming-Guide-Interactive-Graphics/dp/0321902920) by **Kouichi Matsuda** and **Rodger Lea** - WebGL Programming Guide will help you get started quickly with interactive WebGL 3D programming, even if you have no prior knowledge of HTML5, JavaScript, 3D graphics, mathematics, or OpenGL.
-* [Professional WebGL Programming](https://www.amazon.com/Professional-WebGL-Programming-Developing-Graphics/dp/1119968860) by **by Andreas Anyuru** - Everything you need to know about developing hardware-accelerated 3D graphics with WebGL.
+* [Professional WebGL Programming](https://www.amazon.com/Professional-WebGL-Programming-Developing-Graphics/dp/1119968860) by **Andreas Anyuru** - Everything you need to know about developing hardware-accelerated 3D graphics with WebGL.

 ### GLSL Editors